A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   ![Black Magga](./NPC-Monsters-Statblocks/black_magga.png)

   - **Encounter Notes:**
-     - XP is awarded for the bravery of enagaging with Black Magga and driving her off
      - Make a note if any PCs name is spoken in earshot of Black Magga.
 She will remember this and use Dream Message later to taunt them.
+     - XP is awarded for the bravery of enagaging with Black Magga and defending the church / driving her off
+     - This improves the attitude of everyone in Turtleback Ferry towards them for the purposes of any social interation checks

 ### C4.
-Gorger and Chaw’s Lair (XP 20, trivial threat, terrain makes it more challenging)
+Gorger and Chaw’s Lair (XP 40, trivial threat, terrain makes it more challenging)

   - **Creatures:**
     - [Double Elite](http://2e.aonprd.com/Rules.aspx?ID=790): [Ettin](https://2e.aonprd.com/Monsters.aspx?ID=204)
   - **Loot:** Hat of Disguise, Greater Hat of the Magi, Serum of Sex Shift, Jade Scroll Case (worth 32 gp) containing a Scroll of Shadow Walk and a Scroll of Illusory Scene, coins worth 85 gp, pearls worth 64 gp,

 ### C6.
-Ogre Demolition Crew (XP 70, low threat with severe terrain)
+Ogre Demolition Crew (XP 70, moderate threat with severe terrain)

   - **Creatures:**
     - 1x Ogre Boss*